-The County's proportionate share of the net pension liability \$ 4,299,386 State of Minnesota's proportionate share of the net pension liability associated with the County 187,792 Total \$ 4,487,178
+The County's proportionate share of the net pension liability \$ 1,657,795 State of Minnesota's proportionate share of the net pension liability associated with the County 66,799 Total \$ 1,724,594

-Legislation also requires the State of Minnesota to contribute \$9 million to the Police and Fire Plan each year, starting in fiscal year 2014, until the plan is 90 percent funded, or until the State Patrol Plan is 90 percent funded,
+Legislation also requires the State of Minnesota to contribute \$9 million to the Police and Fire Plan each year, until the plan is 90 percent funded, or until the State Patrol Plan is 90 percent funded, whichever occurs later.
+The County also recognized \$8,640 as revenue, which results in a reduction of the net pension liability, for its proportionate share of the State of Minnesota's on-behalf contribution to the Police and Fire Plan.